How To Test The Salt Level Of A Pool

 Saltwater chlorine generators are widely available at many pool suppliers.
 They range from a few hundred dollars for lower-end models to the low thousands for more advanced, higher-end models.
 For more on this important piece of equipment, read my complete guide on salt chlorine generators.

-Use A Liquid Reagent Kit
+Use a Liquid Reagent Kit

 Testing your pool using a liquid reagent kit from your local pool supplier is another easy and reliable way to test your pool’s salt level.
 Although they cost a little bit more than salt test strips, liquid reagent kits typically run between $15 and $20; testing your pool with a liquid reagent kit is a simple process that will help keep your collection clean.